JohannesBergerSiroky/JohnOS/README.md

 and type 'ls', and figure out what the value of the x in msdosx should be for the OS.
 Type 'c', in the grub-menu to enter the grub command shell.

-In the command shell you can also type
+In the command shell you can type

 `ls`